April 11, 2016

 An eye specialist (ophthalmologist) using specialized tests can make diagnosis of disorders affecting the retina of the eye such as Alström syndrome.
 An electroretinogram (ERG) may be used to detect abnormalities in the retina, and an electro-oculogram (EOG) may be used to measure retinal function.
 Sensorineural deafness may be confirmed through a variety of specialized hearing (auditory) tests.

 Individuals with a suspected diagnosis of Alström syndrome should receive a thorough physical examination to detect the potential presence of additional heart, endocrinological, and kidney abnormalities often associated with Alström syndrome.

 Molecular genetic testing can confirm a diagnosis of Alström syndrome.
-Molecular genetic testing can detect mutations in the ALMS1 gene known to cause the disorder, but is available only on a clinical basis.
+Molecular genetic testing can detect mutations in the ALMS1 gene known to cause the disorder.
 Molecular genetic testing detects ALMS1 mutations in approximately 70%-80% of individuals of Northern European descent and in approximately 40% of individuals worldwide.

 Photophobia may be treated with specially-tinted, prescription glasses.
 In cases where cataracts significantly interfere with vision, they may be removed surgically.
 Whether or not surgery helps to improve vision often depends on how far the retinal changes have advanced.